-In this section, we provide a necessary and sufficient condition that ensures that a penalty $r(\mathbf{u})$ over the parameters of a variational posterior can be interpreted as a Kullback--Leibler divergence with respect to a prior $\alpha$; namely, that
+In this section, we provide conditions ensuring that a penalty $r(\mathbf{u})$ over the parameters of a variational posterior can be interpreted as a Kullback--Leibler divergence with respect to a prior $\alpha$; namely, that:

-(the constant $K$ does not affect optimization).
+where the constant $K$ is irrelevant for optimization.
 In the process, we give a formula expressing $\alpha$ as a function of $r(\cdot)$.